razerater/data-structures/README.md

-# Data Structures (spring 2016)
+# Data Structures
 Some of my favorite programs that I wrote in Data Structures (CSCI 1200) at RPI.
+Spring 2017.